WGLab/VirTect/README.md

 ## Reference

-Khan A, Stucky A, Wang K, Zhong JF, VirTect: Detection of viruses from tumor samples by RNA-Seq, In prepration.
+Khan A, Stucky A, Wang K, Zhong JF, **VirTect: Detection of viruses from tumor samples by RNA-Seq**, In prepration.

 ## More information